Fusion-equivariant stability conditions and Morita duality

 \subsection{Fusion-equivariant stability conditions in Coxeter theory}

-A final class of examples comes from Coxeter theory, the rank two examples of which were introduced in \cite{Heng_PhDthesis}.
+Another class of examples comes from Coxeter theory, the rank two examples of which were introduced in \cite{Heng_PhDthesis}.
 While these examples are not studied directly in the current paper, they are important motivation for our work, so we describe them briefly here.

-If $(W,S)$ is a Coxeter system, then there is an associated 2-Calabi-Yau category $\cD_W$, which always has a non-empty stability manifold $\Stab(\cD)$.
-When $W$ is simply-laced (e.g. finite type ADE), this 2-Calabi-Yau category is well-studied \cite{bridgeland2009kleinian, brav_thomas_2010, ikeda2014stability}, and can be defined using representations of the preprojective algebra of the associated quiver (or, quadratic-dually, via representations of the associated zigzag algebra).
-For simply-laced $W$, (a connected component of) the stability manifold is a covering space of the associated complexified hyperplane complement:
+If $(W,S)$ is a Coxeter system, then there is an associated 2-Calabi--Yau category $\cD_W$, which always has a non-empty stability manifold $\Stab(\cD_W)$.
+When $W$ is simply-laced (e.g. finite type ADE), this 2-Calabi--Yau category is well-studied \cite{bridgeland2009kleinian, brav_thomas_2010, ikeda2014stability}, and can be defined using representations of the preprojective algebra of the associated quiver (or, quadratic-dually, via representations of the associated zigzag algebra).
+For simply-laced $W$, a connected component of the stability manifold is a covering space of the associated complexified hyperplane complement:

 (Here $\mathfrak{h}_{reg}$ denotes the complement of the root hyperplanes in the complexified Tits cone.)
-This is important in part because if $\Stab(\cD_W)$ is contractible -- as is conjectured and proven for finite ADE types \cite{QW_18, AW_22} (independent of Deligne's result \cite{Deligne_72}) -- then it follows that $\mathfrak{h}_{reg}/W$ is a $K(\pi,1)$ for the associated Artin-Tits braid group.
-Even showing that $\Stab(\cD_W)$ is simply-connected would solve the word problem in simply-laced Artin-Tits groups, a long-standing open problem.
-Thus, in simply-laced type, stability conditions on the 2-Calabi-Yau category arise naturally in the study of the associated braid group.
+This is important in part because if $\Stab(\cD_W)$ is contractible -- as is conjectured and proven for finite ADE types \cite{QW_18, AW_22} (independent of Deligne's proof of the $K(\pi,1)$ conjecture for spherical type Artin--Tits groups \cite{Deligne_72}) -- then it follows that $\mathfrak{h}_{reg}/W$ is a $K(\pi,1)$ for the associated Artin-Tits braid group.
+Even showing that $\Stab(\cD_W)$ is simply-connected would solve the word problem in simply-laced Artin--Tits groups (see e.g.\ \cite[Proposition 7.11]{hengstabilitycoxeter}), a long-standing open problem.
+Thus, in simply-laced type, stability conditions on the 2-Calabi--Yau category arise naturally in the study of the associated braid group.